Generic selectors

 Jos International Stadium. – Photo credit to Jos_Baller/@S_kangmi on X

-A capacity of 60,000 makes Jos International Stadium the second biggest sporting facility in Nigeria.
-The venue was opened in 2018, paving a new future for Nigeria's football culture.
+With a capacity of 60,000, Jos International Stadium is the second-largest sporting facility in Nigeria.
+The venue was opened in 2018, paving the way for a new future in Nigeria's football culture.

-Jos International Stadium has played host to several teams in Nigeria's Super League, including Plateau United of the National Professional Football League.
-Plateau United sometimes play their home games at the Rwang Pam Stadium in Jos, Nigeria, a venue with a much lower seating capacity of 15,000.
+Jos International Stadium has hosted several teams in Nigeria's Super League, including Plateau United of the National Professional Football League.
+Plateau United sometimes play home games at the Rwang Pam Stadium in Jos, Nigeria, a venue with a much lower seating capacity of 15,000.

 Lagos International Stadium